parenting

 Benefits of Music Lessons for Kids - Build true confidence and lasting self-esteem

 Music study can help improve test scores and academic performance.
 Study after study after study shows the academic benefits of musical training for children.
 Music uses both hemispheres of the brain simultaneously, strengthening neural connections.
 It also helps information processing, build memory skills, and verbal skills as well - not surprising since music is a form of communication.
 These improved mental skills give a boost of confidence when it comes to working on school projects.
+You may consider hiring this recording studio to make sure that your kids will record their favorite music here.

 A community of fellow musicians.
 Like many hobbies, music studies brings with it an almost built-in community.
 When your child has peers, who get the struggle of learning a challenging trill, or have to learn to listen and respond to others in a group song, this sense of connection and community can go a long way towards boosting confidence in a child.
 The pride of performing in front of others, and the respect for fellow performers, teaches a give and take that is essential for building strong relationships.